pixelmaxQm/pixelmaxQm/README.md

 - Usually use vue, mini-program, Know a little about react, and also Golang. 🖊
 - js is the best computer language in the world 🌏
 - If you use Golang, then add Golang 😜
-- 🕊 [gin-vue-admin](https://github.com/flipped-aurora/gin-vue-admin) The basic framework that really speeds up your development（I'm one of the founders of the framework front end）
+- 🕊 [gin-vue-admin](https://github.com/flipped-aurora/gin-vue-admin) The basic framework that really speeds up your development